-International applicants must ensure that their academic credentials meet Canadian equivalency.
-If you are an International Medical Graduate, you may qualify for bridge delivery of the ND program.
+In addition to CCNM's admission requirements, international applicants must ensure that their academic credentials meet Canadian equivalency.
+If you are an International Medical Graduate, you may qualify for our 24-month bridge delivery of the naturopathic program.
+Contact Admissions and Student Services for details at 416-498-1255 x 245.